John Krasinski: 2011–2017: Further feature film, television, and theater work

 In 2016, Krasinski starred in Michael Bay's biographical war film 13 Hours: The Secret Soldiers of Benghazi based on Mitchell Zuckoff's 2014 book 13 Hours.
 The film follows six members of Annex Security Team who fought to defend the American diplomatic compound in Benghazi, Libya after waves of attacks by Islamic militants on September 11, 2012.
-Krasinski went through extensive physical training for the role and put on 25 pounds of muscle to play a former US Navy SEAL.
+Krasinski went through extensive physical training for the role to play a former US Navy SEAL.
 That same year, he directed the comedy-drama The Hollars.
 The film also marked the first feature film produced under his banner Sunday Night.
 Krasinski also starred in the film alongside an ensemble cast of Sharlto Copley, Charlie Day, Richard Jenkins, Anna Kendrick and Margo Martindale.
 The film had its world premiere at the Sundance Film Festival on January 24, 2016.
 Peter Travers of Rolling Stone wrote that Krasinski "tackles the most clichéd genre in the movie business – the dysfunctional family dramedy" and that "he pulls it off with uncommon humor and compassion."

 Krasinski starred in the world premiere of the Off-Broadway play Dry Powder with Hank Azaria, Claire Danes, and Sanjit De Silva which was directed by Thomas Kail.
 The play ran from March to May 2016 at The Public Theater in New York City which sold out its run before opening.
 His performance was widely praised by critics and, later that year, he received the Theatre World Award for Outstanding Debut Performance.
 He also co-starred in the black and white short film Past Forward for Italian luxury fashion house Prada which was directed by David O. Russell and premiered in September 2016 at Milan Fashion Week.
 In October 2016, he directed a live reading of the Good Will Hunting (1997) screenplay at New York's Skirball Theater in a one-off stage appearance of both the original stars Ben Affleck and Matt Damon along with Emily Blunt.

 Krasinski's only release in 2017 was Kathryn Bigelow's Detroit.
 The film was set during the 1967 Detroit riots and was released in July 2017, around the time of the 50th anniversary of the events, and on the anniversary day of the Algiers Motel incident, which is depicted in the film.